 8. Confidentiality and Data Protection

 8.1.
-What is discussed between the Author, us and our Associates is initially private and confidential to the Author.
-Some of the information shared with us or our Associates will be personal data, and even sensitive personal data, as defined by the United Kingdom Data Protection Act 1998 and any UK or EU subsequent legislation (Data Protection Law).
+What is discussed between the Author, client, us and our Associates is initially private and confidential.
+Some of the information shared with us or our Associates will be Personal Data.

 9. Copyright and Other Intellectual Property

 9.1.
-You agree and acknowledge that copyright in the text of the completed LifeBook and the text of materials generated in the process of creating the LifeBook which contain any content provided by the Author (Author Background Content) will remain with the Author.
-Where any law (English, European Union or otherwise) grants copyright to us or one of our Associates in the Author’s LifeBook or Author Background Content, we hereby assign (on our own behalf and as agent for our Associates) all copyright in the text of the LifeBook and in the Author Background Content, subject to payment in full of the Fees.
+You agree and acknowledge that copyright of the Author Background Content will remain with the Author.
+Where any law (English, European Union or otherwise) grants copyright of the Author’s LifeBook or Author Background Content to us or one of our Associates, we hereby assign (on our own behalf and as agent for our Associates) all copyright of the text of the LifeBook and of the Author Background Content subject to payment in full of the Fees.
 Where required or permitted by the law of the Author’s place of residence, we will assist the Author to register the Author’s copyright interests.

 9.2.
-We reserve and retain the exclusive rights to the LifeBook name, concept, methodology, the format and layout of the LifeBook and any other intellectual property other than as provided in clause 9.1 (LifeBook IP).
-We grant the Author a limited non-exclusive licence to use the LifeBook IP in respect only to the number and form of the printed copies of the LifeBook referred to in the Author Consent, the LifeBook Journal and are ordered through LifeBook.
+We reserve and retain the exclusive rights to the LifeBook name, concept and methodology, and the format, design and layout of the LifeBook and any other intellectual property other than as provided in clause 9.1 (LifeBook IP).
+We grant the Author a limited non-exclusive licence to use the LifeBook IP in respect only to the number and form of the printed copies of the LifeBook referred to in the LifeBook Journal and ordered through LifeBook.